wodowiesel/GB-Dumper/README.md

 # DISCLAIMERS

-**This is still "work-in-progress (WIP)" so I do NOT take any kind of warranty/responsibility for damages or data losses!**
+**This is still "work-in-progress (WIP)" so I do NOT take any kind of warranty/responsibility for damages/data losses!**

 **You can use this at your own risk without guarantees and put device on non conductive surface or enclosure!**